 - If you’re going to include stipulations in your offer, such as free shipping when you purchase $50 or more, make sure it’s communicated clearly, upfront, and seems fair from your customers’ perspective.

 Key Tactics Your Business Can Use to Ensure Your Promotions are a Success

 Apply the following key tactics to your next promotion to result in attracting and converting more customers who are willing to return and make regular-priced purchases from you in the future:

 Successful Promotion Tips for Bricks and Mortar Businesses:

 - Prior to launching a promotion of any kind, get your sales people (anyone who interacts with your customers) together to inform them about the details of your promotion, and most importantly, to outline the customer experience you wish your business to create: A good starting point is to pose the question: “How do we want our customers to feel when they shop from us?”
 And then, “What will we do to ensure this?”
-Consider that involving your sales team in the customer model design process will better ensure they reflect it than telling them what to do.
+Consider that involving your sales team in the customer-service-model design process will better ensure that your salespeople adopt the new approach, versus you telling them what to say and do.

 - If you want items to move: you must create a high perceived value.
 Put some heart into how everything in your store is showcased, instead of haphazardly displaying last season’s merchandise in bargain bins.

-- Consider implementing a loyalty rewards program: whereby your customers can earn and rack up points on every purchase they make which can be later be redeemed on future perks or purchases, such as the one offered in-store and online by Sephora:
+- Consider implementing a loyalty rewards program: whereby your customers can earn and rack-up points on every purchase they make which can later be redeemed on future perks or purchases, such as the one offered in-store and online by Sephora: